 \section{Introduction}

-A fundamental task in medical image analysis is locating the same anatomical or semantic structure across different images.
-This can be addressed by organ segmentation~\cite{Wang2019organ, Guo2020OAR} or anatomical landmark detection~\cite{Zheng2015landmark, Li2020landmark} algorithms.
-However, most supervised algorithms need sufficient labeled data for training.
+In medical image analysis, many tasks essentially {aim} at locating certain anatomical structures.
+For example, {landmark detection is} useful for diagnosis, quantification, therapy evaluation and planning, or as a preprocessing step for other downstream tasks~\cite{Litjens2017survey, Zheng2015landmark}.
+Lesion matching locates follow-up lesions in multiple images, which is an important clinical task for radiologists to longitudinally track disease progress~\cite{Cai2021DLT}.
+However, supervised algorithms~~\cite{Zheng2015landmark, Cai2021DLT} need sufficient labeled data for training.
 Annotating medical images is laborious, expensive, and requires considerable expertise~\cite{Tajbakhsh2020imperfect}.
-Moreover, supervised models are restricted to only discovering organs or landmarks that were \emph{a priori} labelled, but many labeled datasets are limited in their fine-grainedness.
-We notice that human organs are intrinsically structured, so there is an inherent consistency underlying their appearance and layout in radiological images such as computed tomography (CT) and X-rays.
+Moreover, supervised models are restricted to only discovering landmarks or lesions that were \emph{a priori} labeled and trained, but many labeled datasets are limited in their coverage and fine-grainedness.

+Human organs are intrinsically structured, so there is an inherent consistency underlying their appearance and layout in radiological images such as computed tomography (CT) and X-rays.
 Intuitively, we can design an algorithm to discover these intrinsic patterns by learning from \emph{unlabeled} images.
-Given a certain anatomical location (\eg, top of aortic arch) in one image, the trained algorithm should be able to find the corresponding location in other images (see \Fig{overview}), although it was not trained specifically to detect the landmarks.
+Given a certain anatomical location (e.g., top of aortic arch) in one image, the trained algorithm should be able to find the corresponding location in other images (see \Fig{overview}), although it was not trained specifically to detect such landmarks.
 We aim to develop a universal algorithm that learns from unlabeled radiological images to detect arbitrary points of interest.
-It should generate an embedding on each image pixel to encode its anatomical context information, so that the same body part in different images express similar embeddings and can be retrieved by simple nearest neighbor searching.
+It can generate embeddings on each image pixel to encode its anatomical context information, so that the same body part in different images express similar embeddings and can be retrieved by simple nearest neighbor searching.
 In this paper, we use the terms anatomical location or body part to describe the semantic location of a pixel, such as ``center of the right lobe of thyroid'' or ``femur head''.